-Baobab Trust launches accommodation at Tasso Island by Chris Greene
+Baobab Trust launches accommodation at Tasso Island

 As we headed up the beach I could hear the loud sound of a trending local song with pulsating drum rhythms and deep bass vocals.
 A short incline from the beach opened into a forest edge clearing.
 My jaw dropped.
 Hundreds of villagers were dancing to the music as the dust rose to knee height from under their feet.
 We weren’t pioneers exploring unknown territory.
 Tasso was already part of the global village with its children mouthing the words to the same song I might be dancing to Friday at The Warehouse.
 Tasso Island was clearly open for business.

 We had come on the “Gladi Gladi” (which is Krio for Joyful), a locally made boat with a surly looking Captain and flying British, English, Scottish and Sierra Leonean flags.
 It had a high bow which we climbed into using a short ladder.
 Standing next to the ladder was a stout man with feet that seemed borrowed from a person at least twice his size.
 His job was to hoist passengers who didn’t want to get their feet wet or didn’t think they could climb the ladder into the boat.
 I marveled at his strength as he lifted a very overweight lady.
 His feet were the only part of his body which seemed big enough to be able to accomplish that feat.
 As I walked up to boat I was about to say the equivalent of “I’ll get on myself” when I felt both of his hands grip me in preparation to gather me into his arms.
 “No, no, no!”
 I exclaimed.
 He released me and gratefully I clambered up the ladder.